 Exemestane Tablets for oral administration contain 25 mg of exemestane, an irreversible, steroidal aromatase inactivator.
 Exemestane is chemically described as 6-methylenandrosta-1,4-diene-3,17-dione.
 Its molecular formula is C20H24O2 and its structural formula is as follows:

-The active ingredient is a white to slightly yellow powder with a molecular weight of 296.41.
-Exemestane is freely soluble in tetrahydrofuran and dimethylformamide; soluble in acetone, acetonitrile, methanol, and ethyl acetate; sparingly soluble in ethanol; very slightly soluble in nhexane and insoluble in water.
+The active ingredient is a white to slightly yellow crystalline powder with a molecular weight of 296.41.
+Exemestane is freely soluble in N, N-dimethylformamide, soluble in methanol, and practically insoluble in water.

-Each Exemestane Tablet contains the following inactive ingredients: mannitol, copovidone, crospovidone, silicified microcrystalline cellulose, sodium starch glycolate, magnesium stearate, simethicone, polyethylene glycol 6000, sucrose, magnesium carbonate, titanium dioxide, methylparaben, and polyvinyl alcohol.
+Each EXEMESTANE tablet contains the following inactive ingredients: mannitol, crospovidone, polysorbate 80, hypromellose, colloidal silicon dioxide, microcrystalline cellulose, sodium starch glycolate, magnesium stearate, simethicone, polyethylene glycol 6000, sucrose, magnesium carbonate, titanium dioxide, methylparaben, and polyvinyl alcohol.